Business Management

 Step 4: Put Your Tasks in Order

-A list of tasks is good.
-But a sequence of tasks is powerful.
-Put your tasks in the order they need to be completed.
-This stops you from:
+A list is good, but a sequence is powerful.
+Once all your small tasks are written down, arrange them in the order they must be completed.

 Step 5: Add Time Estimates to Each Task